sreesdas/website_response_time/README.md

 ```

 ##### bundle as an exe file
-I am using pyinstaller to generate exe file becuase its very easy to use and flexible.
+I am using pyinstaller to freeze python scripts to stand-alone executables because its easy to use and it builds smaller file sizes.
-There are plenty of other tools available like py2exe or cx-freeze
+Other alternatives are also available like py2exe or cx-freeze.

 ```
-pyinstaller --onefile --add-data "chromedriver;." main.py
+pyinstaller --onefile --add-data "chromedriver;." --add-data "config.json;." --icon="logo.ico" main.py
 ```

 ## Acknowledgments